 The nearest metro stops are Liceu (green line) and Jaume I (yellow line).

-Please be on time!
+Please be on time for your tour!
 Up to eight of us go out at a time and you may be holding up other people if you are late.

 The bike rental plus the knowledge, charisma and wherewithal of your guide are included.
 Plus most of the entertainment.
 Not included is lunch/refreshment (typically taken at a tapas bar, cost of 10-15 euros pp.), plus some private tour options may cost a little extra but these will be organised with you in advance.